-Should Charitable Giving Be a Part of My Estate Plan?
+Should Charitable Giving Be a Part of my Nevada Estate Plan?

 Charitable contributions not only entitle the donor to an income-tax deduction, but may also accomplish certain estate-planning objectives.
 Such contributions can be made as outright gifts or as gifts to trusts.
 The benefit to the charity or charities provides the primary motivation for most charitable giving, but significant estate planning benefits may also encourage people with larger estates to make charitable gifts.
 In some situations, people who may not otherwise be inclined to provide for charities find that charitable giving can reduce taxes and facilitate their overall estate-planning objectives.
 This memo focuses primarily on charitable trusts and outlines some of the reasons charitable trusts should be included in an estate plan, some of the techniques that could (and could not) be included, and a summary of the options that people do implement.